 1.2.1.
-NATIONAL ENTITY, NATIONAL FOCAL POINT
+National entity or national focal point

 The Ministry of Environmental Protection and Agriculture (MEPA) of Georgia is the primary governmental body responsible for environmental governance, including climate change policy, greenhouse gas (GHG) inventory management, and international climate reporting.
-MEPA plays a crucial role in ensuring that Georgia meets its obligations under the United Nations Framework Convention on Climate Change (UNFCCC) and the Paris Agreement, facilitating the development and submission of National Communications (NCs) and Biennial Transparency Reports (BTRs).
+MEPA plays a crucial role in ensuring Georgia meets its obligations under the United Nations Framework Convention on Climate Change (UNFCCC) and the Paris Agreement, facilitating the development and submission of National Communications (NCs) and Biennial Transparency Reports (BTRs).